The Intelligence Layer

 • Sales productivity

-• Platform credibility
+• Platform trust

-When it worked, it accelerated adoption.
+When it worked, adoption accelerated.

-The tension
+Core tension

 • Fragmented retrieval logic

-• Product-specific AI implementations
+• Product-specific AI behavior

-The challenge wasn’t adding AI features.
+The challenge wasn’t adding AI.

 The problem